Best water tank leakage solution to prevent costly damage

 Leaks can weaken the steel reinforcements in concrete, leading to corrosion and potential failure.

-Damaged coatings in a leaking tank can allow harmful substances from concrete to seep into the water, making the household supply unsafe for consumption.
+Damaged coatings in a leaking tank can allow harmful substances from the concrete to seep into the water, making the household supply unsafe to drink.

-Water leakage can lead to damp patches, efflorescence, and peeling paint, compromising the appearance of your home.
+Water leakage can lead to damp patches, efflorescence, and peeling paint, compromising your home's appearance.

 Overhead tank leaks can seep into ceilings and walls, posing the risk of electric shocks and damaged electrical appliances.

-Ignoring leaks can lead to extensive damage, resulting in expensive repairs.
+Ignoring leaks can lead to extensive damage, and costly repairs.

 Common causes of water tank leakage